Camila Cabello Talks Nerves & ‘Acid Reflux’ After ‘SNL’ Appearance

 “ADOPT ME,” begged a fourth follower.

-Meanwhile, before Camila hit the SNL stage, she opted to colorfully speak up on Instagram about how she was feeling about the impending experience.
+Before Camila hit the SNL stage, she opted to colorfully speak up on Instagram about how she was feeling about the impending experience.

 “I’m 10000% peeing my pants at least two drops TUNE IN TO SEE,” she captioned her post.

-All of this stomach troubling anticipation did not seem to affect Camila’s performance.
+All of this stomach troubling anticipation did not seem to affect her performance, however.

 Entertainment Weekly wrote about her delivery of “Easy,” stating, “Her SNL performance is competent, elegant.
 The show complements the song’s poppy R&B motif with moody blue backdrop lighting…”

-Rolling Stone weighed in as well, complimenting the artist regarding both of the songs she sang on the live television show.
+Rolling Stone weighed in as well, complimenting the artist on both of the songs she sang live on the sketch comedy show.

 “Cabello delivered a fierce rendition of her recent single ‘Cry For Me.’
 Clad in a Marie Antoinette getup, she wielded her power over her court as she sang about the depths of love… Cabello later returned to the stage sans costumes as she belted out her striking single ‘Easy.’
 With her band obscured in the background, she still gave a theatrical performance with the focus on her in a silk gown with a mic.”

-For more updates on Camila Cabello’s career and her life in general, follow the singer-songwriter on Instagram.
+For more updates on Camila’s career, and her life in general, fans can follow her on Instagram.